Life after reunion: three families’ journeys, months on

 Adan* reunited with his uncle in June this year, after months of danger and uncertainty.

-Adan has now started college and is settling into life with his uncle and cousins.
+He has now started college and is settling into life with his uncle and cousins.
 He’s making new friends, reconnecting with old ones from Cyprus, and, for the first time in years, living the life every teenager deserves: safe, supported, and free to plan for the future.

 Adan reuniting with his family in London

-Leila* and Noon* after reuniting with their dad
+Leila and Noon

 *All names have been changed to protect our client’s identity